-Cenergy Holdings and its companies have zero tolerance for any discrimination of race, gender, religion, age, nationality, social or ethnic origin, disability, sexual orientation, or political and trade union engagement.
-These principles apply to the recruitment of new employees, to employees with an employment contract and to the professional promotion of their employees.
-The only decisive factors of employment are performance, experience, personality, efficiency, skills and qualifications.
+Cenergy and its companies do not accept any discrimination of race, gender, religion, age, nationality, social or ethnic origin, disability, belief, sexual orientation, or political and trade union engagement.
+These principles apply to the recruitment of new employees, to employees with an employment contract and to the professional merit-based promotion of their employees.

-The Holding and its subsidiaries reject any form of forced labour.
+Cenergy and its companies reject any form of forced labour.
 All work performed in the companies must be voluntary.
 The employment of individuals under the applicable statutory minimum age for workers is prohibited.